kisenka/generator-kisenka/README.md

 # Kisenka Yeoman generator

-Under the heavy development, nothing to read at this point :)
+Under the heavy development, nothing to read at this point.